nmake/jetpack/docs/filter/set_root_key.md

 ## `set_root_key`

-Set the root key for the parsed data.
+Set the root key for the data.
 This is useful for saving facts differently before and after configuration changes for comparison later.

 ### Used with cli_parse_transform as a transform